-Simulation 4 For better capturing the increasing activation over time, we presumed the influence of each single symptom would need to be higher.
-Therefore, we developed a fourth set of models with a higher weight given to the full connection between observed symptoms and the SEU.
-It was not set to .1, as proposed by Wang et al. (2006), but to 1.
-Except for this change, the models were identical to the models in Simulation 3.
+Simulation 4.
+For better capturing the increasing activation over time, we presumed that the influence of each single symptom would need to be higher.
+Therefore, we developed a fourth model in which higher weights were given to the connection between observed symptoms and the SEU.
+The full connection, that is, the weighting of the most recent symptom, was now set to 1, and the respective decayed connections were calculated based on this value for the full connection.
+Except for this change, the model was identical to Simulation 3.